Home Majors Computer Engineering Technology

-Computer Engineering Technology Degree
+Computer Engineering Technology

 Students study the practical aspects of computer hardware, networking, embedded systems, and IT infrastructure installation and maintenance.
 Graduates typically pursue careers as computer support specialists, network technicians, hardware technicians, and IT infrastructure managers.
 The ever-growing reliance on computing technology ensures steady demand for professionals who can build and maintain computer systems.

-What Computer Engineering Technology Graduates Do
+What Computer Engineering Technology graduates do

 Your degree opens two distinct paths: shaping software or building the hardware it runs on.
 You might spend your days as a software developer, writing the code for a new feature on a massive cloud platform, or as a QA analyst, designing automated tests to intentionally break that feature before users can.
 Alternatively, you could be an engineering technologist in a lab, physically assembling prototype circuit boards, soldering components, and running diagnostics on complex electronic systems.